foundry-vtt-community/wiki.js/setup/hosting/always-free-oracle.md

 15. The software needed to launch and manage Foundry is now successfully installed.
 &nbsp;
 ### Install and launch Foundry
-16. Login to FoundryVTT and navigate to the Purchased Licenses page.
+16. Login to FoundrVTT and navigate to the **Purchased Licenses** page.
-17. Click on the gear icon (:link:) next to the Node.js latest version to copy a download url.
+17. Click on the gear icon (:link:) next to the **Node.js** latest version to copy a download url.

 > Be sure to click the gear icon (:link:) and not the link itself to copy and authenticated temporary download link.
 This link will expire in 5 minutes, after which it will need to be copied again from the gear. {.is-info}